ksm0226/radXiFoam/README.md

 radXiFoam is an open source simulation tool for studying premixed flames.
 The solver is based on the XiFoam code developed by [OpenCFD Ltd.](http://openfoam.com/).
 The following models have been added.
 * powerLaw (constant/combustionProperties/laminarFlameSpeedCorrelation) - for laminar flame speed
 * vaporInhomogeneousMixture (constant/thermophysicalProperties/mixture) - for calculation of mixture fraction after combustion
+* vaporGreyMeanAbsorptionEmission (constant/radiationProperties/absorptionEmissionModel) - or calculating the radiative absorption coefficient of water vapor
 * radiation heat transfer

 radXiFoam can be used for: